pmalirz/vshop/README.md

 gradlew build
 gradlew bootRun --args='--spring.profiles.active=MONGO'
 ```
 ⚠️ The first build may take a little longer as the project uses the Testcontainers.
 Hence, the first build will download
-the Docker images for the Oracle.
+the Docker images for Oracle and Mongo.

 ## Initialize the infrastructure